Yellow Chili's

 Main Ingredients

-• Bamboo shoots: These add a sweet, earthy taste and crunchy texture to the soup.
-If you are not familiar with bamboo shoots or do not prefer them, feel free to omit them from the recipe
+• Bamboo Shoots: These add a unique, sweet, and earthy crunch to the soup.
+If bamboo shoots aren’t to your liking or are unavailable, feel free to omit them.

-• Eggs: These are beaten and added to the soup to create "egg flowers," also known as egg ribbons
+• Eggs: Beaten eggs are stirred into the soup to create beautiful "egg flowers" or egg ribbons.

-• Chili flakes: Delivers a mild heat to the soup, but you can also use chili sauce or chili garlic sauce
+• Chili Flakes: These add a gentle but noticeable heat to the dish.
+If you like a bit more kick, you can use chili sauce or chili garlic sauce instead for a similar spicy touch.

 How to Make Hot and Sour Soup at Home?